noway/nzcp-c/README.md

 # NZCP.c
-Implementation of NZCP spec in C. Uses TinyCBOR and Sweet B.
+Implementation of the NZCP spec in C. Uses TinyCBOR and Sweet B.

 Not production ready.
-Stability is not guaranteed.
+Stability or memory safety is not guaranteed.

 ## Installation
 - Install https://github.com/intel/tinycbor as a system library